March 1 DEVELOPING A GAME PLAN

 It will come about at that time That I will search Jerusalem with lamps, And I will punish the men Who are stagnant in spirit, Who say in their hearts, ‘The Lord will not do good or evil!’

 One of the greatest dangers for anyone is complacency.
 Complacency is a feeling of smug satisfaction with ourselves and our achievements.
 When this happens, a person quits trying to improve because they see no need.
 Their talent begins to erode quickly, and other people outperform them with less talent but are working harder.
 As Christians, we should never be satisfied with our status with God.
 We also have an enemy who is just waiting for us to let our guard down so that he can defeat us.
 In what areas of your life do you feel you might be complacent?

 Let my judgment come forth from Your presence; Let Your eyes look with equity.

 Most people have been falsely accused of something at one time or another in their lives.
-These accusations are a tough moment for us because we are shocked, and we can’t believe what someone is saying we did.
+This is a challenging moment for us.
+At first, it is a shock, and we can’t believe what someone is saying we did.
 We may loudly proclaim our innocence, but people assume that we are lying to keep ourselves out of trouble.
 The one thing that can calm these storms is for someone in authority to stand up and say that you are innocent.
-At this moment we can relax.
+At that moment we are able to relax.
 God is the ultimate judge who can say, “Not guilty.”
-Are you living in His presence and enjoying His protection?
+Can you think of a time when you feel God vindicated you?